learn-co-curriculum/dsc-statistical-power-lab/README.md

 ## Introduction

-In this lesson, we will consider a general-purpose simulation approach to estimating the power of an experimental design.
-Power analysis is an important aspect of experimental design.
-It allows us to determine the sample size required to detect an effect of a given size with a given degree of confidence.
-In other words, it allows us to determine the probability of detecting an effect of a given size with a given level of confidence, under sample size constraints.
-If this probability is unacceptably low, we would be wise to alter or abandon the experiment.
+In this lesson, you'll practice doing a power-analysis during experimental design.
+As you've seen, power analysis allows you to determine the sample size required to detect an effect of a given size with a given degree of confidence.
+In other words, it allows you to determine the probability of detecting an effect of a given size with a given level of confidence, under sample size constraints.

 The following four factors have an intimate relationship: